Calls for Basic Income reflect a growing understanding of freedom and a new fundamental human right. Can we merge the effective and the moral?

 ‘If our material needs are not guaranteed, then our freedoms are not guaranteed’

 If we desire to continue to use our body, we must sustain it with food, and protect it with shelter.
-Since we need these resources in order to maintain our body, let’s give these necessary goods, including the body itself, a term to describe them.
-Call it ‘the domain’ – the natural environment in which a human being can sustain themselves, or an equivalent amount of resources in order to secure this.
+Since we need these resources in order to maintain our body, we can consider them :necessary goods’ – the natural environment in which a human being can sustain themselves, or an equivalent amount of resources in order to secure this.

-If we do not currently possess a full set of domain goods, we have six different options:
+If we do not currently possess a full set of necessary goods, we have six different options:

 - We could choose to die.
 Almost every living thing is engaged in the pursuit of not dying.
 Therefore, while we should recognise the right to die as part of the freedom of the body, we must discard this as a legitimate option for most people.